A Spectator’s Guide

 Due to limited parking on Kelly Drive, overflow pass parking, will be available at the Mt Pleasant parking area in Fairmount Park.
 Shuttle Bus service is available from this area and it is a short walk down Fountain Green Drive to Rower's Village.

 Shuttle bus service is available to and from the race course on Kelly Drive from 6:00AM until 7:00PM on both Friday and Saturday.
-This service is free of charge and will pick up from, and return spectators to, the remote parking lots as well as the Philadelphia Art Museum.
-The Art Museum, a short walk from downtown Philadelphia, is also accessed by SEPTA Routes 32 and 38, and is near historic Boathouse Row.
+This service is free of charge and will pick up from, and return spectators to, the remote parking lots.
+Septa Bus Routes 32 & 38 run close to boathouse row which is one mile from the finish line.

 If you drive, plan on parking your vehicle in the remote lots provided in historic Fairmount Park.
 To access parking, follow the directions to Kelly Drive elsewhere on this site.
 Once on Kelly Drive, there will be signs posted to the remote parking areas.
 Shuttle buses will pick you up in the parking areas.
 You will be minutes from the race course and Rower’s Village.